buildbot/buildbot/master/docs/manual/configuration/reporters/mail_notifier.rst

 ``watchedWorkers``
     This is a list of names of workers, which should be watched.
 In case a worker get missing, a notification is sent.
     The value of ``watchedWorkers`` can also be set to *all* (default) or ``None``.
 You also need to specify email address to which the notification is sent in the worker configuration.

-``messageFormatterMissingWorker``
-    (optional, deprecated)
-    This is an optional instance of the ``reporters.messageFormatterMissingWorker`` class that can be used to generate a custom mail message for missing workers.

 ``dumpMailsToLog``
     If set to ``True``, all completely formatted mails will be dumped to the log before being sent.
 This can be useful to debug problems with your mail provider.